·

 ScenarioRough recommendation

-4-unit MFH, central heating, letConsumption + heating cost ordinance angle; demand as comparison
+4-unit MFH, central heating, let, purely residentialConsumption + annual statements; demand as comparison

-Uncertain whether data are sufficientHave demand and consumption calculated in parallel — e.g. with Energyausweis Smart™ (Smart certificate online)
+Uncertain whether data or use type sufficeHave demand and consumption calculated in parallel — e.g. with Energyausweis Smart™ (Smart certificate online)

 Even perfect spreadsheets can fail at handover to the auditor — acceptable format, plausible figures, missing receipts.
 Align expectations early, not on the day of inspection.